Top Los Angeles & Orange County DUI Defense Attorneys

 Our attorneys understand that a DUI arrest and losing your license can have a major impact on your personal and professional life.
 Our experienced Los Angeles DUI lawyers have handled cases ranging from simple misdemeanor drunk driving, multiple DUI offenses and felony cases including vehicular manslaughter and "Watson murder" charges.

-Regardless of the severity of your case, our skilled Orange County DUI lawyers carefully deconstruct the evidence and uncover any flaws that can contribute to a successful DUI defense.
+Regardless of the severity of your case, our skilled Orange County DUI lawyers carefully deconstruct the evidence and uncover any flaws that can contribute to a successful DUI defence.
 Our aggressive defense will help achieve the best possible outcome for you.

 DUI and Immigration attorneys for immigrant DUI deportation issues